daptin/daptin/docs_markdown/docs/extend/data_exchange.md

 Example, use exchange to sync data creation call to Google Sheets.
 So on every row created using the POST API also creates a corresponding row in your google sheet.

-!!! example"Google drive exchange YAML"
+!!! example "Google drive exchange YAML"
     ```yaml
     Exchanges:
     - Name: Task to excel sheet